The Guide · Strategic Decisions

 • The agency seeks larger or more strategic clients

-At this stage, introducing structured business development enables continued expansion without over-reliance on leadership availability.
+At this point, structured business development enables continued expansion without over-reliance on leadership availability.

 Agencies often wait until pipeline pressure becomes urgent before introducing business development support.